TheGoodBoi411/CH-to-BS/README.md

 # CH-to-BS
 Convert a Clone Hero `notes.chart`'s properties into an `Info.dat` file.
+This does not, and never will, create a map from a chart.
 ## Put `ch2bs.js` inside your chart folder and run it with node.js

 ### Input